eriksvoboda/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 Using the Parent Category "Theater" and Years as filters I was able to determine the number of successful, failed, and canceled campaigns based on the month they were launched.
+A total of 1,369 campaigns fall under the specified filters.
+The majority of the campaigns were successful with 839 (61.3%) successful campaigns, 493 (36%) failed campaigns, and 37 (2.7%) canceled campaigns.

+May is the month with the most total launched campaigns with 166 campaigns launched.
+It is also the month with the most succcessful campaigns with 111 being successful.
+Month over month, from May to September there is a negative trend of successful campaigns.

 ![](/Resources/Theater_Outcomes_vs_Launch.png)